 Place of manufacture.

-When we traveled there for the very first time, we expected the worst.
-With everything we hear about working conditions in Asia ...
-But that was precisely the purpose of our visit: to see for ourselves and see if the factory conditions were acceptable.
-And we were more than pleasantly surprised!
-We were welcomed like royalty (I traveled there the first time with Aurore from PRISM Backpacks who was already working with them).
-We then had the honor of being invited to the “groundbreaking ceremony” to celebrate the first day of construction of the new factory.
-Their facilities were old, outdated, and it was stiflingly hot (it was the beginning of the monsoon season).
-Nevertheless, the atmosphere in the factory was extremely pleasant, and even "relaxed".
-However, during rush periods (often imposed by customers and "peak seasons") employees work a lot of hours.
-On average 8 hours a day Monday through Saturday with a one hour lunch break (paid for and provided by the employer) with a nap in hammocks also made available to employees.
-They have short 5-minute breaks every hour (to chat, stretch their legs, go to the bathroom, or check their cellphones).
-They can work extra hours from 17 p.m. to 20 p.m. in case of busy periods or to finish production orders on time.
+When we went there the first time, we expected the worst.
+With everything we hear about working conditions in Asia… But that was precisely the purpose of the visit: to see for ourselves and see if the production conditions seemed suitable to us.
+And we were not disappointed!
+Already, we were received like princesses (yes, I left the first time with Aurore from PRISM backpacks who was already working with them).
+We then had the honor of being invited to the “groundbreaking ceremony” which celebrated the first day of construction of the new factory.
+Their old workshops were indeed quite dilapidated and it was stiflingly hot (it was the start of the monsoon).
+But the atmosphere was really nice, even “relaxed”.
+On the other hand, in times of traffic (often imposed by customers and “peak seasons”) employees work quite a few hours.
+On average 8 hours a day from Monday to Saturday with a one hour lunch break (paid and served by the employer) with a nap in hammocks also made available to employees.
+They have short breaks of 5 minutes every hour (to chat, stretch their legs, go to the toilet or look at their cellphones).
+They can work extra hours from 17 p.m. to 20 p.m. in case of busy periods or to finish a production on time.

 Even though we didn’t seen any children (and we looked everywhere ;-), most workers are relatively young, around 25/30 years old.
 This is not surprising once you understand that the median age in Vietnam is 27 for men and 29 for women (compared to over 40 in France).
 Another pleasant surprise, during our last visit in 2019, the minimum age was 21 even the country allows people to work starting at the age of 18.
 FYI, in Vietnam, the school enrollment rate for children is around 90%.

-Our manufacturer is now set up in its brand new, ultra modern, really nice factory with great lighting, ventilation, work spaces, a cafeteria, hammocks to take naps… There is a “guest house” to welcome clients (us) or to accommodate managers who often live in Ho Chi Minh City.
-One small detail that really made an impression with us: workers clock in with fingerprint readers!
+Our manufacturer is now set up in its brand new, ultra modern, really nice factory : lighting, ventilation, workspace, canteen, hammocks for naps… There is a “guest house” to welcome customers (us) or to accommodate managers who often live in Ho Chi Minh.
+Small detail that stuck with us: the workers were pointing with fingerprint readers!